alexyingchen/accessguide/content/programmers.md

 [hover behavior example on codepen](https://codepen.io/michellanneli/pen/rXqzox)

 ### P14.
 Ensure that focus does not change context
-> I'm just trying to figure out the navigation, suddenly all the colors and pages are changing on me.
+> I'm just trying to figure out the navigation, suddenly new pages are popping up.

-Ensure that focus on a component does not trigger a change of context, such as launching a new window or changing focus to another component.
+Ensure that focus on a component does not trigger unexpected changes, such as launching a new window or changing focus to another component.

-**Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 3.2.1 A
+**Disabilities**: cognitive, physical, visual
+**WCAG number + conformance**: 3.2.1 A

 Needs illustration